DataDog/Miscellany/dd-user-report-json/README.md

 # DD User Report (JSON)
-Pretty prints a json list of users from a Datadog Account
+Pretty prints a json list of users from a Datadog Account.
+Useful for large orgs with 100s or 1000s or users

 ## Args
 - `"-k", "--apikey", help="Your Datadog API key"`